Wilt Chamberlain’s Ability to Eat Is Arguably More Impressive Than His Hall of Fame Career

 After a highly-productive nine-year run, Chamberlain was dealt to the Lakers in 1968.
 The towering center joined West and Elgin Baylor in Tinseltown, where he’d eventually finish his career.

-West, Chamberlain’s teammate of five seasons, told a story about a trip to Kansas City in which Wilt the Stilt demonstrated his love of eating.
+West, Chamberlain’s teammate of five seasons, told a story — while visiting Pepperdine University — about a trip to Kansas City in which Wilt the Stilt demonstrated his love of eating.
 It started when the big man called Mr. Clutch at the hotel and invited him up to the room for dinner.

-Once the Logo got past the initial shock, he accepted Chamberlain’s invitation to eat something.
+Once The Logo got past the initial shock, he accepted Chamberlain’s invitation to eat something.
 West said he ate a small piece of the brisket sandwich but could barely even finish that.
-Meanwhile, by the time the meal ended, there was hardly any food left.
+Meanwhile, by the time the meal ended, hardly any food was left.

 “I think there was about half of one of these 7 Ups left,” West continued.
 “I said, ‘Have you been working out?’
 Nope.
 I said, ‘How in the hell are you going to play tomorrow night?’ … Well, he goes out and gets 25 rebounds.
 And when I left there that night, his towel [made it look] like he was pregnant.
 I have no idea how a man could eat that much.”